osgmirantis/prodsecreportweekly/README.md

 ### 4. Email delivery (optional)

-If `EMAIL_TO` is set, each run also exports the weekly spreadsheet (xlsx by default, or pdf) and emails it as an attachment, with the report table and the Sheet link in the body.
+If `EMAIL_TO` is set, each run also exports the weekly spreadsheet (xlsx by default, or pdf) and emails it as an attachment.
+The subject names the report and week; the body contains only the link to the live Google Sheet — the stats themselves are in the attachment.
 Add these extra secrets:

 | Secret | Value |
 |--------|-------|